How Is Safe Two Factor Authentication(2FA) Exactly?

 SMS is not as safe as it seems

 SMS-based 2FA is the most popular type.
 You receive a text message from your bank, social media account, or email provider with a code that you must enter within a specified time frame.
 This allows you to access the account and protects your login from others who don’t have it.
 This is by far the most secure.
-To get around this, someone would have to steal your phone or invent some James Bond-esque method of cloning it.
-Wrong.
+To get around this, someone would have to steal your phone or invent some James Bond-esque cloning method.
+Do you know 2FA how to protect your IP address or unnecessary activities?

 Vice reported last year that a hacker could hijack your number and reroute all your SMS messages for as low as $16.
 You can also access your messages using more or less sophisticated methods.
 You can call your phone company and pretend to be you, then ask them to change your SIM card.
 You can also attack the company directly by intercepting your messages.